d3x41/documentation-dev/md/faq/faq.md

     - [How to create your own default profile for user configurations (skel) ?](#how-to-create-your-own-default-profile-for-user-configurations-skel)
     - [How do I go back to bash ?](#how-do-i-go-back-to-bash)

-## What are the revisions of the rolling version ?
+## What are the revisions of the rolling version?

 ### Explanation
 Revisions (eg 1.1, 1.2 and so on) are simply a "snapshot" of the project at one point in time.